Skip to content

 Custom Golf Simulator Wall Tile Enclosure

-1. Estimate your needed material based on your desired enclosure width, height and an 8’ depth.
-That will typically be five rows vertically and horizontally of Ace 2’ x 2’ Golf Simulator wall and ceiling tiles which will require 3 tubes of adhesive glue.
+1. Estimate the material you need based on your desired enclosure width, height, and 8’ depth.
+That will typically be five rows vertically and horizontally of Ace 2’ x 2’ Golf Simulator wall and ceiling tiles, requiring three tubes of adhesive glue.

 Glueing Golf Simulator Wall Tiles

-5. Place first tile at ground level on the side wall with the outer edge on your snap line.
+5. Place the first tile on the ground-level side wall with the outer edge on your snap line.
 Make sure the tile is square.
 You have about 5 minutes to adjust the tiles.
-Check each tile to be sure the color looks right and discard any tiles that don’t match.
-Place the next tile above the first tile and work vertically pushing the seams together and checking to make sure the top is level and square.
-Use a handheld Carpet Seam Roller with teeth and run it over the seam and the rest of the tile to be sure the adhesive is pressed firm and air bubbles are removed.
-Install three tiles vertically and then place the next tile on the wall at floor level and repeat the above procedure (See photo below).
+Check each tile to be sure the color looks right, and discard any tiles that don’t match.
+Place the next tile above the first tile and work vertically, pushing the seams together and checking to make sure the top is level and square.
+Use a handheld Carpet Seam Roller with teeth and run it over the seam and the rest of the tile to be sure the adhesive is pressed firmly, and air bubbles are removed.
+Install three tiles vertically, place the next tile on the wall at floor level, and repeat the above procedure (See photo below).

 Check That Golf Simulator Tiles Are Level

-6. If you have electric outlets to work around, measure carefully and then mark the dimension on the back of the tile.
-The use a sharp cutting tool to cut out the required size.
+6. If you have electric outlets to work around, measure carefully and mark the dimensions on the back of the tile.
+Then, using a sharp cutting tool, cut out the required size.
 Be sure to change your blades often for the best result.
 You should be able to cut the tile in one to two passes.
 Place the tile on the wall without adhesive to check for a good fit.
-Once the proper fit is cut apply adhesive to the wall and roll with the Carpet roller (See Photo Below).
+Once the proper fit is cut, glue the tile and roll it with the Carpet roller (See Photo Below).

 Remove Bubbles With A Carpet Roller On Wall Tiles

-7. Complete the first five vertical rows with the exception of the last tile by the screen for each row.
+7. Complete the first five vertical rows except for the last tile by the screen for each row.

 8. For the last tiles by the screen, measure the distance from the tile edge bottom and top edge to your chalk line.
-Turn a tile over and mark the measurement on the back of the tile and using a straight edge draw a line on the back of the tile.
+Turn a tile over and mark the measurement on the back of the tile, and using a straight edge, draw a line on the back of the tile.
 Now, cut the tile with a box cutter and straight edge (See photo below).
 Test for fit, then add adhesive to the back of the tile.
 Do the same for each of the four other rows.
-Repeat on the other side wall if necessary.
+Repeat this on the other side of the wall, if necessary.

 9. Tiling the ceiling is the trickiest part.
-If the front row isn’t straight your tiles will look really bad.
+If the front row isn't straight, your tiles will look bad.
 Starting on your Chalk line by the wall, place a tile with adhesive and check to be sure it is square.
-Place your 2nd tile along the same Chalk line, make sure it is square then roll it and the seam with your carpet roller.
-Keep placing tiles till you get to the other side wall (See photo below).
+Place your second tile along the same Chalk line, make sure it is square, and then roll it and the seam with your carpet roller.
+Place tiles until you reach the other side wall (See photo below).

 Tiling A Golf Simulator Ceiling

-10. For the last tile on in the first row on the ceiling, measure the distance from the tile to the corner of the ceiling and mark those dimensions on the tile.
-Using a straight edge draw your cutting line.
-Then using a box cutter and a straight edge, cut the tile and test for fit.
+10. For the last tile in the first row on the ceiling, measure the distance from the tile to the corner of the ceiling and mark those dimensions on the tile.
+Using a straight edge, draw your cutting line.
+Then, using a box cutter and a straight edge, cut the tile and test it for fit.
 Once you have a good fit, add adhesive to the back of the tile and adhere it to the ceiling, rolling it with the Carpet Roller.
-Repeat for each row all the way to the screen being sure to leave 1.5” gap between the tiles and the screen frame on the ceiling.
+Repeat for each row to the screen, being sure to leave a 1.5” gap between the tiles and the screen frame on the ceiling.
 (See Photo Below)

 Installing Golf Simulator Ceiling Tiles

 12. If You Have An Open Ceiling That Cannot Be Tiled.
 Purchase a ceiling net from Ace that is the width and depth of your enclosure plus 2”.
 The Net has Hook Velcro on the underside that will attach to your enclosure’s looping on the Gap Pad.
 The last step is to attach the next to the sides of the enclosure.
-To do this …… (See Photo Below)
+To do this see below.

 Using A Golf Net For A Simulator Ceiling

-You now have your DIY dream golf simulator and you are ready to play!
+You now have your DIY dream golf simulator, and are ready to play!